chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 However, there are a few new cases where an RPC transaction can fail.
-For example, a Requester might receive, in response to an RPC request, an RDMA2_ERROR message with a rdma_err value of ERR_CHUNK.
+For example, a Requester might receive, in response to an RPC request, an RDMA2_ERROR message with a rdma_err value of RDMA2_ERR_BADXDR.
 These situations are not different from existing RPC errors, which an NFS session implementation can already handle for other transport types.
 Moreover, there might be no SEQUENCE result available to the